Victims and witnesses in the Lori Vallow Daybell trial

 But following the disappearance of Tylee and JJ, law enforcement officials grew suspicious.
 Her body was exhumed for an autopsy, with officials finding she actually died by asphyxiation.

-Now, Mr Daybell is charged with her murder while both he and Ms Vallow are charged with conspiring to murder her.
+Now, Mr Daybell is charged with her murder while Vallow was found guilty of conspiring to murder her.